-5.2.1 A grievant may request a termination grievance hearing before a termination grievance panel in writing to the AVPHR within five working days after a Confirmation of Termination document from the grievant's supervisor is sent or provided to the grievant.
-The written request for a grievance hearing must state the grounds for the request (based on one or more the scopes of grievance set forth in section 4.2.1) and provide the reasons supporting the ground(s).
+5.2.1 Within five working days after a Confirmation of Termination document from the grievant's supervisor is sent or provided to the grievant, the grievant may request a termination grievance hearing before a termination grievance panel in writing to the Vice President of People and Culture.
+The written request for a grievance hearing must state the grounds for the request (based on one or more of the scopes of grievance set forth in section 4.2.1) and provide the reasons supporting the ground(s).